exakat/php-dictionary/dictionary/dry.ini.rst

 The concept was coined in Andy Hunt and Dave Thomas's book ``The Pragmatic Programmer``, in 1999.

 This principle is also known as Duplication Is Evil, or DIE.
-Its nemesis is ``WET``: Write Everything Twice.
+Its nemesis is ``WET``.
+It means write everything twice.

 `Documentation <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`__